Dylan Cease

 Early Life and Background

-Dylan Cease was born on December 28, 1995, in Milton, Georgia, into a family with a strong baseball background.
-His father, Jeff Cease, played high school football, while his paternal grandmother, Betty Cease, was a professional baseball player in the late 1940s.
-His paternal uncle, Bruce Cease, was selected by the Washington Senators in the 1971 MLB draft and played as a first baseman for the Senators’ and Houston Astros’ minor league affiliates.
-Cease began playing baseball at the age of four alongside his fraternal twin brother, Alec.
-Their father coached the teams they played on throughout their youth, and both brothers traveled extensively across Georgia to participate in baseball competitions.
-Growing up in Milton, a suburb north of Atlanta, Cease was an Atlanta Braves fan from a young age, holding season tickets to Braves games at Turner Field, where he watched many contests live.
-During his childhood, Cease particularly admired Braves Hall of Famers Chipper Jones and John Smoltz, as well as Alex Rodriguez.
+Cease began playing baseball at the age of four alongside his fraternal twin brother, Alec, who is one minute younger.
+Their father, Jeff, coached the teams they played on throughout their youth, and both brothers traveled extensively across the state of Georgia to participate in baseball competitions.
+Growing up, Cease was an Atlanta Braves fan, and his family held season tickets at Turner Field, where he watched many games live.
+He particularly admired Braves Hall of Famers Chipper Jones and John Smoltz, as well as Alex Rodriguez.

 Path to Baseball